usefmahmud/usefmahmud/README.md

-**Hi, I'm Yousef Mahmoud**. <br>curious-driven CS & Math student, passionate about how systems work.
+**Hi, I'm Yousef Mahmoud**. <br>
+A passionate Frontend Engineer with a strong foundation in JavaScript, Typescript, and modern web technologies with React and NextJs. <br>
+Skilled in building responsive, efficient, and user-friendly interfaces. <br>
+Enjoys solving problems, learning new technologies, and applying them to create innovative and seamless user experiences.<br>

 - 📫 How to reach me **usef.mahmoud@outlook.com**